This is general information and not medical advice. Consult your own licensed healthcare provider for medical advice. |

 Travelling with children

-[edit]- Main topic: Travelling with children
+[edit]- Main article: Travelling with children

 Just because you're pregnant doesn't mean this is your first!
 Lots of pregnant mothers travel with their older children.